SFDO-Tooling/CumulusCI/docs/dev.rst

 Use Tasks and Flows from a Different Project
 --------------------------------------------

-Dependency handling is used in a very specific context: to install dependency packages or metadata bundles in a ``dependencies`` flow that is a component of some other flows.
+Dependency handling is used in a very specific context: to install dependency packages or metadata bundles in a ``dependencies`` flow that is a component of some other flow.

 CumulusCI also makes it possible to use automation (tasks and flows) from another CumulusCI project.
 This feature supports many use cases, including:

 * Applying configuration from a dependency project, rather than just installing the package.
 * Running Robot Framework tests that are defined in a dependency.

-For more information, see how to `configure tasks and flows from a different project <TODO>`.
+For more information, see how to :ref:`tasks and flows from a different project`.